uwcnc/cnc_github_tutorial/README.md

 The steps through this demo are:
 1. Cloning a repo
 2. Creating a new branch
-3. Pushing the branch, creating a pull request
+3. Pushing the branch,
+4. Creating a pull request
-4. Merging changes from another branch, dealing with merge conflicts
+5. Dealing with merge conflicts

 ## 1. Cloning a repo
 If there is an existing remote repository you'd like to start development on, usually the first thing to do would be to clone that repository to your local machine.